afokin52/docker-compose/README.md

-#Test githyb CI for docker-compose
+#Test github CI for docker-compose